10:15-11:30 AM FORREST YOGA @ OM Factory (W 37th Street)

 YOGA for Kids

 Having practiced yoga through the entire cycle of my pregnancy — from conception to postnatal recovery — I have a personal understanding of the benefits of yoga for reproductive health.
-In addition to prenatal and postnatal yoga, I teach Mommy and Me, Toddler, Child, and Teen Yoga.
+In addition to prenatal and postnatal yoga, I teach Mommy and Me and Children's Yoga.